Stacer-Varien/Jeanne-Bot/README.md

 Jeanne is a multipurpose bot with miscellaneous, moderation, management and some fun commands.
 Later, she will have new commands implemented in the nearby future

-FEATURES
+**FEATURES**

-• Some slash commands
+* Available slash commands

-• Moderation such as purge, warn, mute, kick, ban and unban
+* Moderation such as purge, warn, mute, kick, ban and unban

-• Create, delete and rename categories, roles and text and voice channels
+* Create, delete and rename categories, roles and text and voice channels

-• Fun commands you can play with
+* Fun commands you can play with

-• Getting information of a user and server
+* Getting information of a user and server

-• A say command that will make Jeanne say the message the user wants
+* A say command that will make Jeanne say the message the user wants

-PLANNED FEATURES
+* A reaction system such as slap, hug and pat

+**PLANNED FEATURES**

-• Implementing a currency and leveling system that will be global
+* Implementing a currency and leveling system that will be global

-• Implementing a welcoming, leaving and modlogging system
+* Implementing a welcoming, leaving and modlogging system

-• Changing role colour
+* Changing role colour

-• Changing the server’s name and profile picture
+* Changing the server’s name and profile picture

-• Editing channel topics
+* Editing channel topics

-• Adding a softban command that will have the user to be banned for a specific amount of time
+* Adding a softban command that will have the user to be banned for a specific amount of time

-• Adding more error messages in case of missing permissions, if a command has been committed poorly and Discord hierarchy rules

-KNOWN BUGS AND FAULTS

-• Jeanne will ‘ban’ the user even though they have been banned already instead of raising an error message

 NOTE: THIS IS FOR EDUCATIONAL PURPORSES.
 ALSO I WOULD NOT RECOMMENDEND SELFHOSTING THE BOT AS THERE CAN BE CHANGES TO IT SUCH AS ADDING APIS THAT WILL MAKE YOU RUN ALMOST ALL FEAUTURES OF THE BOT